-- 1. Your warming oven is supplied in a part assembled condition. - 2.
-The oven is complete and the splashback, top rail, top rail brackets and side brackets are separate components complete with 4 No. short (M5 x 12) set screws and 4 No. long (M5 x 20) set screws all with washers. - To assemble on a WOODSTANLEY already installed with a top flue outlet proceed as follows: - (a) Remove the inside top bolts of the warming oven and fit the top rail between the brackets.
-Place the brackets on top of the warming oven and replace the bolts. - (b) Dismantle, clean and remove flue pipe.
+- 1. Your warming oven is supplied in a part assembled condition. - The oven is complete and the splashback, top rail, top rail brackets and side brackets are separate components complete with 4 No. short (M5 x 12) set screws and 4 No. long (M5 x 20) set screws all with washers. - 3.
+To assemble on a WOODSTANLEY already installed with a top flue outlet proceed as follows: - (a) Remove the inside top bolts of the warming oven and fit the top rail between the brackets.
+Place the brackets on top of the warming oven and replace the bolts. (b) Diamonda and replace the points. - (b) Dismantle, clean and remove flue pipe.